Skip to main content

 Additional Resources

-The School of Law has a long-standing commitment to the study and practice of international and comparative law.
-Through the Center for International and Comparative Law (CICL), our faculty and students engage in a wide range of international activities.
-Contact CICL for information regarding admission into the LL.M. for Foreign Lawyers or two-year J.D. for Foreign Lawyers programs.
+SLU Law has a long-standing commitment to the study and practice of international and comparative law.
+Through the Center for International and Comparative Law (CICL), our faculty and students engage in a variety of international activities.
+The CICL Center offers robust international and comparative law coursework, exciting study and research opportunities outside the U.S., and meaningful access to experienced faculty and a dedicated network of alums.